philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 An obvious optimization is that all setup code should be abstracted away into its own module.
 Creating the private store and mapping each new instance to an object that holds the private properties could all happen behind the scenes.

-A second optimization was that if the private object used to hold the instance members were created using `Object.create`, I could set its prototype to whatever I wanted.
-In this case, I want the prototype to be the instance (or some object that has the instance's prototype in its prototype chain).
-That way I can still call prototype methods by saying `this.someMethod()` as normal.
+A second optimization is that if the private object used to hold the instance members were created using `Object.create`, I could set its prototype to whatever I wanted.
+In this case, I want the prototype of the private object to be same as the prototype of the public instance (or some object that has the instance's prototype in its prototype chain).
+That way prototype methods are shared rather than copied.

-Finally, with ES6 [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (or using a WeakMap [shim](https://github.com/Benvie/WeakMap)) we now have a data structure that can associate JavaScript objects with other objects rather than just string with objects (like traditional JavaScript objects).
+Finally, with ES6 [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (or using a WeakMap [shim](https://github.com/Benvie/WeakMap)) we now have a data structure that can associate objects with other objects (traditional objects in JavaScript can only have string keys).
 This means we can avoid having to put a unique ID on each instance.
 It also means we can avoid the garbage collection issue since WeakMaps don't create strong references to the objects they hold.

 I wanted to take these optimizations for a test drive, so I wrote a small module to do it.

 ### Introducing "Private Parts"

-The private parts module provides a simple and intuitive way to achieve true private members in JavaScript.
+The Private Parts module provides a simple and intuitive way to achieve true private methods and properties in JavaScript.
 It builds on the common convention to use an underscore to represent something private, while providing actual (rather than nominal) privacy.
-And as a plus, it only requires one line of setup code.

-Using private parts is very easy, and honestly it's mostly just syntactic sugar.
-The gist is that whenever you have a property that you want to be private, instead of using `this.prop` you use `_(this).prop`.
+Using Private Parts is very easy, and honestly it's mostly just syntactic sugar.
+The gist is that whenever you have a property that you want to be private, instead of writing `this.prop` you write `_(this).prop`.

 The `_()` function, which I refer to as the key function, accepts an object (the "public instance") and returns a new object (the "private instance") that is uniquely linked to the passed object so you can store private properties on it, and those properties can't be access by anyone else.
 It's called it a key function because it provides secure, one-way access to the private instance.
 Without it, the private instance is completely inaccessible.
 I chose the underscore as the variable name for the key function because it's short and is often used to connote privacy.
 But you can choose whatever you like.

 The magic behind the key function is it's scope &mdash; where it's defined.
-Since the key function is the only want to access the private data, where you define that key determines which scope has access to the private instance.
+Since the key function is the only way to access the private instance data, where you define that key determines which scope has access to the private instance.
 Usually you'll define it within your class or module, making it impossible for external code to access your instance variables.

 Here's the previous example redone using Private Parts: